COVID-19 Vaccines and People with Cancer

 Studies show that, compared with people who have never had cancer, COVID vaccines may be less effective in some people with cancer—in particular, patients with blood cancers (such as leukemia and lymphoma) or those receiving aggressive chemotherapy that weakens their immune systems.

-Guidelines for the general public change based on community risk, novel variants and vaccine levels throughout the country.
-However, layers of prevention remain important for people with cancer, even if they are vaccinated, particularly those with hematologic malignancies, those who are getting chemotherapy or radiation, and those with other health conditions known to increase risk for COVID-19.
+Layers of prevention remain important for people with cancer, even if they are vaccinated, particularly those with hematologic malignancies, those who are getting chemotherapy or radiation, and those with other health conditions known to increase risk for COVID-19.
 We continue to recommend that these patients wear masks when in public places and avoid large get-togethers and crowds.
 These efforts are important because if you get COVID-19 it may lead to delays in your cancer treatment.

 What about family members and caregivers of those with cancer?
 Is it important that they get vaccinated?